Parrot, Parakeet, and Budgerigar Feather Allergy IgE Blood Test

 When should I order a Parrot, Parakeet, and Budgerigar Feather Allergy IgE Blood Test?

+Individuals may order this test if they have experienced an allergic reaction related to bird feathers.
 The allergic reaction may range from mild or moderate to severe and vary for each individual.
 An individual may experience allergic reactions minutes to a few hours after exposure to bird feathers.
 An individual with a bird feather allergy may experience hay fever or asthma-like symptoms, such as:

 - Red or watery eyes